 (Laurence) Strangely Bart states my statement is contradictory but it’s HIS that’s contradictory.
 He says “I asked Laurence as I believed it would show him I would like to learn something from him.”
 That confirms as I have just said, that he asked me to do a screen reset for him.
 He then says, “Instead he (Laurence) asked Katrina to show me, and when I watched I remembered how to do it anyway”.

-As I remember this incident I did not ask Katrina to show him.
+I did not ask Katrina to show him.
 Bart asked me whilst I was busy doing something at the bar whether I would do a screen reset for him.
-I asked whether he knew how to do it to which he replied no. Katrina who was next to me interjected and said “come with me I’ll show you how to do it”.
+I asked whether he knew how to do it to which he replied no. Katrina who was next to me at the bar interjected and said “come with me I’ll show you how to do it”.

-Considering Bart has stated I ignored him at check-in at Heathrow, bullied him throughout the outbound flight, ignored him during our stay in Atlanta, offended him on the bus to the airport and clearly didn’t have a great deal of respect for the way I managed the flight, he’s now claiming he asked me to reset a screen (or wanted me to show him how to do it) because he believed it would show he would like to learn something from me.
+Considering Bart has stated I ignored him at check-in at Heathrow, bullied him throughout the outbound flight, ignored him throughout our stay in Atlanta and offended him on the bus to the airport, he’s now claiming he asked me to reset an entertainment screen (or wanted me to show him how to do it) because he believed it would show he would like to learn something from me.